jpantano30/The-CrossFit-Vault/README.md

   <li>Profile picture integration: Allow users to upload a profile picture and display it in the top right corner of the navigation bar.
 If no profile picture is uploaded during signup, a default silhouette image will be used.
 Utilize multer to handle file uploads.</li>
   <li>User Interation: Implement functionality that allows users to like other users scores.</li>
   <li>Show Page Comments: Allow users to write comments under workouts on the show page for each individual workout so that all users can see. </li>
+  <li>Additional Favorite Button: Add the option to favorite the Workout of the Day/WOD from the WOD page and add scores on that page.</li>
  </ul>
 </details>